bolekcolin13/Misc.-Projects/README.md

 # Misc.-Projects

-A repository to house code for miscellaneous projects undertaken in the past with no grand or intrinsic utility.
+A repository to house code for miscellaneous projects undertaken in the past with no grand aim or ongoing utility; more so a record than anything.

 ## Stats 111 HW \#5